stuartellis/multiform/README.md

 include make/tools/stacktools/*.mk
 ```

-> This does not interfere with any other use of Make.
-All of the targets and variables in the *mk* files are namespaced.
+> This does not interfere with any other uses of Make.
+All of the targets and variables in these *mk* files are namespaced.

 Once you have added the Make configuration, run this command to generate the directory structure: